awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 Required: Yes

 **description**
 Information you provide to describe the purpose of the document\.
+You can also use this field to specify whether a parameter requires a value for a document to run, or if providing a value for the parameter is optional\.
+Required and optional parameters can be seen in the examples throughout this topic\.
 Type: String
 Required: No